michael-collins/feeling-responsive/collections/_assignments/project-2.md

 #### About the theme:

-An obstruction is simply a constraint, but one conceived as a means to get you out of a comfort zone or habit.
+An obstruction is simply a constraint or rule, but one conceived as a means to get you out of a comfort zone or habit.
 Open-ended creative projects are very difficult to produce because if you are able to do anything, then choosing what to do becomes an impossible burden, and many creative often fall into a rut where they start producing work they are comfortable with.
-Constraints are a creative person's best friend.
+Constraints allow a person to focus on solving a problem rather than spending time trying to understand what the problem is.
 However, you don't always have the luxury of getting handed constraints, and therefore the art of the task becomes about how you develop and choose your own constraints, or as we will refer to them, obstructions.

-#### Obstructions worksheet:
+#### Generating Obstructions:

 What is a **_thing_** (not a person) you love, are obsessed with, purchase or think about purchasing, or can't stop thinking about?